Code-Institute-Submissions/UCFD_project/README.md

 Contact form currently has no valid http weblink hence showing invalid page after submitting.

 The website was developed initially using repl.it and then copied across as there were constant issues with Gitpod in terms of loading the webages and changes for preview.
+Issues resolved after discussing with tutor and clearing cache regularly.

 ## Testing